Wilderness Search and Rescue and Rapid Extraction Module Support

 Class attendance is an essential part of the education process and participants in TEEX courses are expected to attend all class sessions and field exercises.
 This course requires participants to attend 100% of the class hours as a component of successful course completion.

-Participants should arrive capable of completing an arduous pack test as defined by the US Forestry Service.
+• Participants should arrive in shape to be able to complete an arduous pack test as defined by the US Forestry Service.

 Upon successful completion, you will be able to: